-- Harvest garden produce as it matures.
+- Harvest garden produce as it matures, pick any fruit left on trees and collect any fallen fruit.
 Locate gardens away from forests and shrubs that bears may use for cover.

 - Store pet food inside and feed pets inside.
 If pets must be fed outdoors, feed them only as much as they will eat.

 - Store garbage in bear-resistant garbage cans or dumpsters.
 Standard rubber or plastic garbage cans are not bear-proof.

 - Keep garbage inside a secure building until the morning of pickup.

 - Properly rinse all recyclable containers with hot water to remove all remaining product.

 - Store recyclable containers, such as pop cans, inside.